Lebohang Maboe: South Africa

 Following his success with Maritzburg United, Maboe received his first international call-up to the senior national team ahead of the 2017 COSAFA Cup.
 The following year, he returned for the 2018 edition of the competition where he scored three goals in two appearances as South Africa went on to lift the Plate title; equivalent of a fifth-placed finish.

+Personal life

+He is the son of former footballer Sidwell Maboe, who played as a striker for Orlando Pirates, amongst other clubs.